josevalim/xgen/README.md

         :gen_server.start_link({ :local, MyServer }, MyServer, [], [])

-   In fact, this change is reflected on all other APIs below;

 * A developer can `use GenServer` to get a default implementation for all GenServer callbacks;

+In fact, the differences above also apply to all other modules below, and as such we won't repeat them in the next modules.

 ## GenEvent